|

 Changing Car Wheel Sets Summer & Winter

-Some people occasionally toy with the idea of 2 sets of
+- Some people initally/ occasionally toy with the idea of 2

 - Raises annual cost, changing rubber tyres on wheels

-costs a more than just changing wheels.
-Needs a garage
+costs more than just changing wheels.
+Needs a garage with

-- Probably keep stretching the rubber will damage it,
+- Probably keep stretching the rubber rims will damage

 - Summer & winter wheels are often different width